CoolComixs/SteamAutomaticGroupInvite/README.md

 # Steam Automatic Group Invite

-ORIGINALY BY Michael Andreasen - https://github.com/mandreasen
+ORIGINALLY BY Michael Andreasen - https://github.com/mandreasen
-This script autoaticlay invites members to your steam group when you load their profiles!
+This script automatically invites members to your steam group when you load their profiles!

 You only need to set the steam_group_custom_url variable with your Steam group custom URL.